-One of the most common areas in which slip and fall accidents occur is the airport.
-In fact, they are so prevalent here that travelers are more likely to become injured while rushing to and from gates than on the airplane itself!
+The airport is one of the most common areas in which slip and fall accidents occur.
+They are so prevalent here that travelers are more likely to become injured while rushing to and from gates than on the airplane itself!
 Though the airport owner would likely be responsible if you fell, other agencies may consider.
 Experienced Los Angeles slip and fall lawyers have provided essential information to help you determine who is liable for your accident at an airport.

 These establishments will be tricky to use since they are often government agencies.
-Consult your lawyer on the particular regulations that apply to lawsuits against such entities.
-Falls that occur in open areas of the airport, away from shops, are most likely attributed to this entity.
+Consult your lawyer on the regulations that apply to lawsuits against such entities.
+Falls in open areas of the airport, away from shops, are most likely attributed to this entity.

-Slip and fall accidents in private airports will be more straightforward, as ownership will be slightly clearer to define.
+Slip and fall accidents in private airports will be more straightforward as ownership will be slightly clearer.
 These facilities may also be smaller and house fewer vendors with shops inside the building, making it simpler to identify the property in which you fell.
-Again, if you fell in an open area within the facility that was not inside a restaurant or while boarding a plane, you can sue the owner.
+Again, you can sue the owner if you fell in an open area within the facility that was not inside a restaurant or while boarding a plane.

 The shop or restaurant owner.

-If your fall took place within the retail or dining venue, the merchant operating within those boundaries would be liable for your incident.
+If your fall occurred within the retail or dining venue, the merchant operating within those boundaries would be liable for your incident.

 People often spill things when rushing through the airport.
 For example, if you slip on someone’s coffee, you can hold them responsible for your fall.